 dwarf irregular galaxy

-A dwarf galaxy that lacks any apparent structure
+A dwarf irregular galaxy is a dwarf galaxy that lacks any apparent structure

 or uniformity of shape.
 Dwarf irregulars (dI) are becoming increasingly